HEALTHCARE COST & UTILIZATION PROJECT

 The NEDS includes two data elements with information on total charges – TOTCHG_ED, which provides the total charge of ED services, and TOTCHG_IP, which provides the total charge for ED and inpatient services [ED admissions].

 A Cost-to-Charge Ratio (CCR) File is available for the NEDS beginning data year 2012.
-These files were released in late 2021.
 Additional information is available at https://www.hcup-us.ahrq.gov/db/ccr/ed-ccr/ed-ccr.jsp.

 Return to Contents